affan-habib/syntax-highlighting/README.md

 # Syntax Highlighting Test - FringeCore

 This project, given by FringeCore, showcases a React application that incorporates syntax highlighting for the word "tomato" as it's typed into an input box.
-Additionally, the application offers suggestions for words that start with the same character as the current input.
+Additionally, the application offers suggestions for words that start with the same character as the current input, using a predefined array.

 ## Components